mskf1383/pashmak/README.md

 # mem 2.4; time.sleep; # sleepss for 2.4 secounds
 ```

-when you run this script, program waits for 2 secounds and then will continued
+When you run this script, program waits for 2 secounds and then will continued

-with this function, you can wait for secounds.
+With this function, you can wait for secounds.

-you have to put a int or float into mem or pass as argument and next call `time.sleep` function, then program will sleep for value of `mem` as secounds
+You have to put a int or float into mem or pass as argument and next call `time.sleep` function, then program will sleep for value of `mem` as secounds

 #### Another time functions
 - time.ctime